AdaCore/spark2014/lrm/source/introduction.rst

    do we get post-conditions on functions used in proof contexts into those proof contexts?

 #.
-Need to improve the rationale for the use of refined pre and post conditions.
+Need to discuss the rationale for the use of refined pre and post conditions with people
+   to make it better:

+        * **Some of original detail:** Although an executable function may be used in defining an abstract pre-condition and then its definition will implicitly define the concrete pre-condition, the implementation of that function may be sufficiently complex that it is not easy to understand what it represents in the context of a pre-condition.
+Hence, that function would need a post-condition

 #.
 Need to review the language feature HLRs for completeness: against 2005 LRM and initial draft
    will give this.
 The main thing to think about is visibility/getting certain information into